boldflight/BibleConverter/test_EPUB/output/jer.md

 [23] As soon as Jehudi had read three or four columns of the scroll, the king would cut them off with a penknife and throw them on the fire in the firepot.
 He kept doing so until the whole scroll was burned up in the fire.
 [24] Neither he nor any of his attendants showed any alarm when they heard all that had been read.
 Nor did they tear their clothes to show any grief or sorrow.
 [25] The king did not even listen to Elnathan, Delaiah, and Gemariah, who had urged him not to burn the scroll.
 [26] He also ordered Jerahmeel, who was one of the royal princes, Seraiah son of Azriel, and Shelemiah son of Abdeel to arrest the scribe Baruch and the prophet Jeremiah.
-However, the Lord hid them.
+However, the **Lord** hid them.

 ### Baruch and Jeremiah Write Another Scroll

-[27] The Lord’s message came to Jeremiah after the king had burned the scroll with the words Baruch had written down at Jeremiah’s dictation.
+[27] The **Lord’**s message came to Jeremiah after the king had burned the scroll with the words Baruch had written down at Jeremiah’s dictation.
 [28] “Get another scroll and write on it everything that was written on the original scroll that King Jehoiakim of Judah burned.
-[29] Tell King Jehoiakim of Judah, ‘The Lord says, “You burned the scroll.
+[29] Tell King Jehoiakim of Judah, ‘The **Lord** says, “You burned the scroll.
 You asked Jeremiah, ‘How dare you write in this scroll that the king of Babylon will certainly come and destroy this land and wipe out all the people and animals on it?’”
-[30] So the Lord says concerning King Jehoiakim of Judah, “None of his line will occupy the throne of David.
+[30] So the **Lord** says concerning King Jehoiakim of Judah, “None of his line will occupy the throne of David.
 His dead body will be thrown out to be exposed to scorching heat by day and frost by night.
 [31] I will punish him and his descendants and the officials who serve him for the wicked things they have done.
 I will bring on them, the citizens of Jerusalem and the people of Judah, all the disaster that I told them about and that they ignored.”’”
 [32] Then Jeremiah got another scroll and gave it to the scribe Baruch son of Neriah.
 As Jeremiah dictated, Baruch wrote on this scroll everything that had been on the scroll that King Jehoiakim of Judah burned in the fire.
 They also added on this scroll several other messages of the same kind.